-In the coastal ocean, characteristic time scales are significantly shorter compared to the global ocean.
-These time scales, typically around 1 day, are determined by various processes, including tides, inertial motion, diurnal cycles, and synoptic weather patterns.
-The fast-paced dynamics of the coastal ocean require models to accurately capture these shorter time scales.
-In estuaries, the periodicity becomes more complex due to strong tidal asymmetries and the presence of secondary circulation patterns.
-The interactions between tidal forcing, river flow and estuarine geometry result in intricate and variable periodic patterns. (as shown in Campuzano et al. 2022 for the Western Iberian Buoyant Plume, Sotillo et al. 2021 for the whole European Atlantic façade, Pein et al. 2021 for the Elbe Estuary).
-The periodicity observed in coastal seas is mainly influenced by external forcing signals, such as atmospheric conditions or remote ocean signals.
-These external signals propagate intoin the coastal models through the specification of lateral boundary conditions, which is a crucial aspect of modelingmodelling in coastal areas.
-Unlike global models that can operate withwithout open boundaries, coastal models require careful consideration of these boundary conditions to accurately represent the interactions between the coastal and open ocean.

-The predictability limit of models depends on the geophysical processes.
+- 155 patterns.
+The interactions between tidal forcing, river flow and estuarine geometry result in intricate and variable periodic - 156 patterns. (as shown in Campuzano et al. 2022 for the Western Iberian Buoyant Plume, Sotillo et al. 2021 for the whole European - 157 Atlantic façade, Pein et al. 2021 for the Elbe Estuary).
+The periodicity observed in coastal seas is mainly influenced by external - 158 forcing signals, such as atmospheric conditions or remote ocean signals.
+These external signals propagate in the coastal models - through the specification of lateral boundary conditions, which is a crucial aspect of modelling in coastal areas.
+Unlike global - 160 models that can operate without open boundaries, coastal models require careful consideration of these boundary conditions - 161 to accurately represent the interactions between the coastal and open ocean. - The predictability limit of models depends on the geophysical processes.
 For synoptic processes in the open ocean, this limit is on the order of weeks to months.
 For the coastal ocean, it is on the order of hours to days.
 The loss of predictability, associated with nonlinear processes, is exemplified by the growth of errors in predictive models.
 Assimilation of data containing spatial and temporal scales below the predictability limit is needed to address this issue.
 Simulations at grid resolutions that would sufficiently resolve the coastal submesoscale would require horizontal grid resolutions of approximately 1-10 meters in estuaries and 0.1-1 kilometer in coastal shelf domains.
-However, achieving such high resolutions poses significant computational challenges and resource demands.

-By employing high-resolution services with appropriate spatial scales, scientists and stakeholders can gain a more detailed and accurate understanding of coastal processes, improve forecasting capabilities, and support effective coastal management and decision-making.
+However, achieving such high resolutions poses significant computational challenges and resource demands. - 169 By employing high-resolution services with appropriate spatial scales, scientists and stakeholders can gain a more detailed and - 170 accurate understanding of coastal processes, improve forecasting capabilities, and support effective coastal management and - 171 decision-making.

-3 State-of-the-art data and tools for coastal forecasting
+172 3 State-of-the-art data and tools for coastal forecasting

-3.1 Required observations
+173 3.1 Required observations

-Observing systems are spatiotemporally sparse in coastal regions compared to the small scales of ecosystem variability found there.
-A crucial challenge in observations is addressing the variety of important spatial and temporal scales within the coastal continuum, which encompasses the seamless transition from the deep ocean to estuaries through the shelf.
-In order to achieve this, observations should sample the multiscale, two-way interactions of estuarine, nearshore, and shelf processes with open ocean processes.
-Additionally, they need to account for the different pace of circulation drivers, such as fast atmospheric and tidal processes, as well as the slower general ocean circulation and climate forcing.
-It is also important to accurately sample the gradients of biological production, ranging from mesotrophic estuaries to oligotrophic oceans.
-Given the current situation, observational practices and strategies need to be strongly coupled with numerical modeling to effectively extract the information contained in the data and advance the quality of coastal services.
+174 Observing systems are spatiotemporally sparse in coastal regions compared to the small scales of ecosystem variability found 175 there.
+A crucial challenge in observations is addressing the variety of important spatial and temporal scales within the coastal 176 continuum, which encompasses the seamless transition from the deep ocean to estuaries through the shelf.
+In order to achieve 177 this, observations should sample the multiscale, two-way interactions of estuarine, nearshore, and shelf processes with open 178 ocean processes.
+Additionally, they need to account for the different pace of circulation drivers, such as fast atmospheric and 179 tidal processes, as well as the slower general ocean circulation and climate forcing.
+It is also important to accurately sample 180 the gradients of biological production, ranging from mesotrophic estuaries to oligotrophic oceans.
+Given the current situation, 181 observational practices and strategies need to be strongly coupled with numerical modelling to effectively extract the 182 information contained in the data and advance the quality of coastal services.